 If only one tender response is received you should consider why this is.
 For example, has the market been restricted in some way or has the opportunity been unattractive?
 In such cases you should consider restarting the process.

 If you are satisfied that there are no particular reasons for the submission of only one tender response you can continue with the procedure.
 This can only happen is the one bid is compliant with all requirements.

 The above should be conducted in accordance with your internal governance procedures.

+You may consider the use of a Non-Competitive Action (NCA) in cases of exceptional circumstances.
 You must receive approval from the appropriate person in your Organisation e.g. Head of Procurement, before proceeding.

 Please note, there is no single checklist of situations or factors to be considered.
 The decision whether to approve a NCA request will need to be made on a case-by-case basis.

 Some situations may include:

 Extreme urgency - competition is not required when a contract needs to be put in place urgently to respond to a circumstance which is unforeseeable by, and out-with the control of your organisation (e.g. severe and unprecedented weather conditions, emergency pandemic conditions).
 Any contract awarded through the NCA process must only cover the urgent (immediate) need.